-I receive on average two or three emails a day asking me to give somebody work experience.. here is one from this morning's inbox and it is fairly typical...
+But getting work experience in the first place is not easy and I now find myself at the opposite side of the equation.
+I receive on average two or three emails a week asking me to give somebody work experience.. here is one from this morning's inbox and it is fairly typical...

-"Hello, my name is xxxxxxxx I am a photography student and have been studying for the past year and a half, I am now coming to the end of my Second year.
+"Hello, my name is xxxxxxxx I am a photography student and have been studying for the past year and a half, I am now coming to the end of my second year.
 Before I finish college I would love to find a photographer who is in need of an assistant or for any other job going with them.
-I have worked with a photographer for my work experience last summer helping with invoices and other computer work, but also on shoots assisting in any way i could.
-I am now looking for a part time job in the same area.
+I want to get work experience in shooting, editing and getting clients.”

 To me there are quite a few things wrong with this...
 First up and probably the most irritating thing about nearly all of these requests is that they haven't addressed me by name.
 This makes me think it is a lazy cut and paste sent to a few photographers that they most likely plucked off the first page of google.
-There is absolutely no indication that they know anything about my work so again, it looks lazy.
-You are asking me for a job, yet the qualities that you are showcasing here are that you do not carry out any research, you are not very diligent or committed and you are happy to be careless.
-The grammar is particularly poor on this one and it basically is all Me, Me , Me.
+There is absolutely no indication that they know anything about my work so I don’t feel like I owe them anything.
 Now I've not written this to put anyone off, I want to help.
-I've been where you are and I started out by getting work experience.
-I have some tips to help you come up with a better approach..
+I've been where you are and work experience was absolutely the catalyst to my entire career.
+So having been at both ends of the scale, I have some tips that might help you come up with a better approach.

 - Show your personality.
 Don't be afraid to show your character traits.
 You can assume that if someone is a level where you want to approach them, then so will several others, so aim to stand out.
 When people write I have a GSOH in dating profiles it doesn't mean anything but the person who shows wit in how they word their biography will be more appealing.